michaelliyunhao/RL-project/MPC/MPC-CartPoleStab/README.md

 If you think your training process is not stable and you want to save the model when the model has the best performance, set the `save_best` parameter to `True`.

-collect_data:generate random datasets(states, actions) by randomly choosing a horizon of actions for the agent.